At a glance

 Training for the role

-Then it’s off to the Royal School of Military Engineering Regiment near Camberley, Surrey, for nine weeks.
+Then it’s off to the Royal School of Military Engineering Regiment near Camberley, Surrey, for 12 weeks.
 Here, you learn military engineering skills, such as knots and lashings, demolition, mine warfare and bridge building.
 You’ll get your driving licence too, if you don’t have this already.
 Finally, you go the Royal School of Military Engineering in Chatham, Kent, for 41 weeks.
 Here, you learn about petrol and diesel engines, generators and pumps.

 Qualifications you could get after training